petaSk98/Brackify-Feedback/ABOUT.md

 Any subreddit member can create a tournament in a few steps:

 1. **Create a new post** — Use the subreddit menu and select "Create a new post" under Brackify.
+You'll be asked for a tournament name — this becomes part of the post title (e.g. "Brackify: Best Fan Art 2026").
+You can also leave it blank and name it later.
 The post is created under your username.
 It may take a moment to appear in the feed — this is normal.
 Try refreshing the page after a minute or two.
-2. **Set a title and description** — Give your tournament a name (required) and optionally add a description.
+2. **Set a title and description** — The tournament name you chose in the previous step is pre-filled here.
+You can change it, and optionally add a description.
 You can also add a cover image and drag it to position it the way you want.
 The title can be styled with a font preset, color, and size.
 3. **Add entries** — Upload images, paste image URLs, or add text entries.
 You need at least 2 entries and can add up to 64.
 Both even and odd numbers work — if there's an odd number, one entry gets a free pass (BYE) in the first round and advances automatically.
 No entry can receive more than one BYE per tournament.
 4. **Choose who can submit** — You can add all entries yourself, or allow community members to contribute their own (see [Submission Modes](#submission-modes) below).
 5. **Configure rules** — Set how long each round lasts (1–24 hours) and optionally require a minimum number of votes before a round can close early.
 These settings are saved as drafts automatically while you adjust them.
 6. **Start the tournament** — Once everything looks good, hit start.
 You'll see a preview of the anchor comment that will be posted under the tournament.
 This comment lists your entries and tournament details.
 After confirming, the bracket is generated and voting begins.
+In community mode, if you still have unpublished draft entries, you'll be asked whether to include them in the tournament or start without them.
+Any unpublished entries from other users are automatically removed at start time.

 ### Optional settings